Healthy Eating Hacks Move: The Fitness, Exercise & Movement Blog

 Most foods that have a nutritional information label will show you the number of fats, carbs, and protein

 Remember that you’re aiming for a diet that is 40% protein, 40% fats, and 20% carbs.
-You can use calorie-counting apps like My Fitness Pal to measure your caloric intake and count macros.

 David Goggins Workout Routine — Complete Navy SEAL Fitness Plan